Briddhi Lakshmi: Flight to Thimi

+Escape to Kathmandu

-Father Cassiano in his journal wrote that on 20 July 1740, Briddhi Lakshmi had escaped Thimi for Kathmandu, writing, "the Queen who was in Timi[sic] where the people had proclaimed her son king, on the pretext of bathing herself and her son in the river Bagmati to satisfy a vow she had made went there, but when she arrived at the river, instead of washing herself she ordered to those who were carrying her to speedily reach the borders of Kathmandu, and took refuge at the court where an apartment with guards was assigned to her by the king Jaya Prakasa.
+On 20 July 1740, Briddhi Lakshmi had escaped Thimi for Kathmandu, with Beligatti writing, "the Queen of Bhaktapur who was in Thimi where the people had proclaimed her son king, on the pretext of bathing herself and her son in the river Bagmati to satisfy a vow she had made went there, but when she arrived at the river, instead of washing herself she ordered to those who were carrying her to speedily reach the borders of Kathmandu, and took refuge at the court where an apartment with guards was assigned to her by the king Jaya Prakasa.
 The action of the queen was much talked about in all the three kingdoms, even though she did that only in order to safeguard the life of the little king".